 We eat alone because we’re tired, not in the mood to talk over food.
-After a draining full day’s work talking to colleagues and clients on the phone, all I want is a quiet and quick dinner before flopping on my bed.
+After working all day, all I want is a quiet and quick dinner before flopping on my bed.
 Not much energy left in me to carry a conversation.

 We eat alone because we want to enjoy our food.
 By ourselves in no hurry.
 Sometimes when we’re eating in a group, we might not get to eat what we want to eat.
 During big dinners with the relatives where there are ten or more Chinese dishes on the table, my mum always says, “Quick!
 Grab that piece of chicken breast or else other people will grab it.”
 Eating in a group can be one stressful competition.